Cecilimon/Ethereum_reputation_system/README.md

 # Ethereum_reputation_system_Ethrep
 Web using Etherep

+Etherep : Dapp Reputation system made by gointollc.

-Currently practicing own deploying the contract to ganache & getting use to the Etherep contract and finding a way to integrate it in a individual Dapp
+Currently practicing on how to deploy a contract to ganache using truffle.

+& getting use to truffle and analyzing the Etherep contract and finding a way to integrate it in a individual Dapp.